aedart/athenaeum/docs/archive/current/new.md

 - Facades
 - Service Providers

-If you manage to learn about these concepts, you stand a far better chance of understanding how some of the Athenaeum packages work.
+If you manage to learn about these concepts, you stand a far better chance of understanding how the Athenaeum packages work.

 ## Laravel's Official Documentation

 You could start by going through Laravel's [official documentation](https://laravel.com/docs/8.x).
-It has really good and up-to-date information, on all of the major aspects.
+It has good and up-to-date information, on all the major aspects.
 In particular, you should focus on [Architectural Concepts](https://laravel.com/docs/8.x/container).
 It contains everything you need to know, in order to satisfy the bare minimum.